 For other receivables and deposits, the Directors make periodic individual assessment on the recoverability of other receivables and deposits based on historical settlement records, past experience, and also quantitative and qualitative information that is reasonable and supportive forward-looking information.
-For those other receivables that the Directors believe that there is no significant increase in credit risk of these amounts since initial recognition and the Group provided impairment based on 12m ECL.
-For those other receivables that are past due or there is significant increase in credit risk since initial recognition, the Directors provide impairment based on lifetime ECL.
+For those other receivables that the Directors believe that there is no significant increase in credit risk of these amounts since initial recognition, the Group provided impairment based on 12m ECL.
+For those other receivables that there is significant increase in credit risk since initial recognition, the Directors provide impairment based on lifetime ECL.

-Impairment loss of RMB432,328 (2020: RMB242,554) was recognised during the year.
+Impairment loss of RMB33,375 (2021: RMB432,328) was recognised during the year.
 Details of the quantitative disclosures are set out below in this note.